j1sk1ss/CordellCompiler/README.md

 ```

 # Examples
 If you want see more examples, please look into the folder `examples`.
+Also [here](https://github.com/j1sk1ss/CordellCompiler.PETPRJ/blob/x86_64/src/vscode/README.md) is a VSCode extension for this hobby language.

 ### Example of Printing a Number:
 ```CPL